-Our Early Years Curriculum meets the requirements set out in the revised Early Years Foundation Stage.
-Our curriculum planning focuses on the Early Learning Goals and on developing children's skills and experiences, as set out in this document.
+Our Early Years Curriculum meets the requirements set out in the Early Years Foundation Stage.
+Our curriculum planning focuses on achieving the Early Learning Goals and on ensuring the children have access to a broad, balanced and challenging curriculum.

 Our school fully supports the principle that young children learn through play and by engaging in well-planned structured activities.
 Teaching in the Reception class builds on the experiences of the children in their pre-school learning.
 We do all we can to build positive partnerships with the variety of nurseries and other pre-school providers in the area, whilst building links with others from the wider community.